 Can I help out on your project?
 Get in touch!

-Toki Tori 2 is a puzzle adventure game, released in 2013.
-I worked with indie game studio Two Tribes to create an original game world, its mysterious backstory and a bunch of text-free cut scenes.
-I also kept watch over the integrity of the whole.
+Toki Tori 2 (2013) is a puzzle adventure game.
+I worked with game studio Two Tribes to create an original world, its mysterious backstory and a bunch of text-free cut scenes.
+I also watched over the integrity of the whole.

 Of all team members, Niels may have had the most impossible task: writing the story for a game without text.
 This didn’t keep him from coming up with something fun and even somewhat profound.
 What’s good about the collaboration with Niels is that he’s hands-on with everything, from creating the game world in Lego blocks to helping out with tiny gameplay details.
 For our next game, which does include text, we’re working with Niels again, which should say a lot about how we feel about his work.